 For a plain-text version of the above steps, please click here.

 Award pre-application stage

 DFAT's Development for All strategy commits the Australian aid program to meet the needs and priorities of people with disability.
 In line with this commitment, Australia Awards strongly encourages applications from people with disability who are otherwise eligible for a Scholarship.
 Since the 2013 round, the number of people with disability applying for Australia Awards Scholarships has increased by almost 140%.
 However, because English language abilities are one of the significant barriers for prospective applicants, the pool of eligible applicants with disability is relatively low compared to the high numbers of Indonesians living with disability.

 Australia Awards in Indonesia conducts the English Language Training Assistance (ELTA) to support these potential applicants.
 The program assists potential candidates from the equity target provinces, and potential applicants with disability from all over Indonesia whose English language levels were slightly below the requisite English level (IELTS level of 5.0) to help them achieve eligibility to apply.

 All successful Australia Awards Scholarships applicants must attend Pre-departure Training (PDT) courses, including those with a disability.

-After completing their study, the awardee will become a part of a more extensive and more inclusive Australian alumni community.
-Alumni will get many opportunities to participate in various activities such as professional development, networking events, guest lectures and more.
-When attending related events, alumni with disability are requested to notify Australia Awards to accommodate support needs.
+After completing their study, scholars will become a part of a more extensive and inclusive Australian alumni community.
+Alumni will get many opportunities to participate in various activities such as professional development, networking events, guest lectures, etc. When attending related events, alumni with disability are requested to notify Australia Awards to accommodate support needs.
 Alumni will also get membership access to the Australia – Indonesia Alumni Forum on LinkedIn.
-The Forum is a place for alumni to connect, facilitate business opportunities, share knowledge and exchange ideas, obtain information about employment opportunities, and participate in professional development activities on a national and global scale.
+The Forum is a place for alumni to connect, facilitate business opportunities, share knowledge, and exchange ideas, obtain information about internship and employment opportunities, and participate in professional development activities on a national and global scale.